China to hold live-fire drills in Taiwan Strait

 Taiwan's military began five days of drills this week, including on Kinmen.
 On Tuesday, the exercises simulated Chinese submarines attacking Kinmen but being repelled by Taiwanese amphibious forces.

-Taiwan's military has warned that China is building two new aircraft carriers and has practiced attacks on targets modeled on places in Taiwan.
+Taiwan's military has warned that China is building two new aircraft carriers and has practised attacks on targets modelled on places in Taiwan.

 (Reporting by Ben Blanchard; Additional reporting by J.R.
 Wu in TAIPEI and Yimou Lee in KINMEN, Taiwan; Editing by Paul Tait)